Skip to main content

 Specific Policy Requirements: Termination of Protests and Assemblies

-The University reserves the right to terminate any use of University grounds or Facilities, including any Designated Public Forum, in the event either the speaker or a member(s) of an audience engages in conduct that violates the SUNY Rules for the Maintenance of Public Order adopted in accordance with Education Law Section 6430 and 8 NYCRR 535 in order to secure the orderly and operation of the campus for the safety of the entire campus community.
+The University reserves the right to terminate any use of University grounds or Facilities, including any University Designated Public Areas of Grounds, in the event either the speaker or a member(s) of an audience engages in conduct that violates the SUNY Rules for the Maintenance of Public Order adopted in accordance with Education Law Section 6430 and 8 NYCRR 535 in order to secure the orderly and operation of the campus for the safety of the entire campus community.

 Appendix A. Designated Public Forum